Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Study design

 Our ground-truth model is created by fitting a count-valued ERGM to the above networks.
-The sufficient statistics for the model contain a Sum term (the intercept), a Nonzero term (i.e., the count of nonzero edges), three exogenous covariates, and one dependence term (a Mutual term).
+The sufficient statistics include a Sum term (intercept, the summation of all edge values), a Nonzero term (the count of nonzero edges), three exogenous covariates, and two dependence terms.
 The exogenous covariates are the population sizes of the sending and receiving counties (called Nodeocov and Nodeicov respectively), and the distance between counties (Edgecov) (all on natural log scale).
-The dependence term, mutuality, measures the reciprocity of the network, defined as
+The first dependence term, mutual, measures the reciprocity of the network, defined as

-Although our aim here is to produce a deliberately simple model for purposes of evaluation (as opposed to a substantively detailed model of migration), our choice of statistics was informed by prior work on migration, and previous empirical analyses on migration-flow networks in particular \citep{boyle_exploring_2014, huang_intercounty_2020,windzio_network_2018,zipf_p1_1946}.
+The second dependence term, flow, is adapted from a previous model of inter-county migration networks in the United States \citep{huang2022rooted}.
+It calculates the summation of the volumetric flow of each node, which is the minimum of total inflow and total outflow for a node.
+It is a count-valued version of two-paths or mixed-two-star terms for binary networks \citep{morris_specification_2008}.
+Formally,

-Estimation for the ground-truth model was performed by MCMLE (seeded by CD), using ergm function (with 1 million MCMC interval for the difficult case, 100 thousand MCMC interval for the easy case).\footnote{By default, \texttt{statnet} sets MCMC burnin as 16 times the length of interval.
-We use this default setting unless otherwise specified.} Simulation of draws from the fitted model was peformed by simulate function with MCMC (100 million interval for the difficult case, and 10 million interval for the easy case).
-Diagnostics of simulated networks indicate low serial autocorrelation, and the mean of sufficient statistics from simulated networks matches with that of observed networks.
+where $\mathbb{V}$ is the vertex set.
+This model encompasses a diversity of different sufficient statistics commonly used in valued ERGMs, including graph-level baseline statistics (Sum, Nonzero), covariate effects (Nodeicov, Nodeocov, Edgecov), and dependence terms at the dyadic level (Mutual) and the triadic level (Flow).
+Although our aim here is to produce a deliberately simple model for purposes of evaluation (as opposed to a substantively detailed model of migration), our choice of statistics was informed by prior work on migration, and previous empirical analyses on migration-flow networks in particular \citep{boyle_exploring_2014, huang2022rooted,windzio_network_2018,zipf_p1_1946}.